-List of 8 Different Neocaridina Types Rare & Common
+8 Different Types of Neocaridina Rare & Common (With Photos)

-Below is a list of 8 different types of Neocaridin found in the fishkeeping hobby, both rare & common.
+Below is a list of 8 different types of Neocaridina (with photos) found in the fishkeeping hobby, both rare & common.

 Neocaridina is a genus of Shrimp from the family Atyidae.
 There are currently over 20 other varieties of Shrimp species.
 Neocaridinas live for about 1.5 years to 2.5 years and can grow up to a maximum size of 5cm.